Accenture/mercury/guides/CHAPTER-10.md

 We understand the inconvenience of a major release upgrade in production environment.
 We believe that the benefits would out-weight the refactoring effort.
 Your new code will be composable, easier to read and faster.

 Writing code with Mercury version 3 platform-core is straight forward.
-For example, you can make a Java function into a "coroutine" with the annotation `CoroutineRunner`.
+By default, all functions run as coroutines.
+To tell the system to execute the function in a kernel thread pool, you may use the `KernelThreadRunner` annotation.

 To write a suspend function, you can use IDE (JetBrains Intellij) automated code conversion to copy-n-paste Java statements into a KotlinLambdaFunction.
 This is the easiest way to port code.
 The conversion accuracy is high.